 These Cantonese ribs marry honey's sweetness and the mellow bite of ginger with complex spices and succulent pork.
+The Chinese use a sand pot to slow-cook ribs; look for one in your local Asian specialty store.

 - 3 lb. baby back pork ribs